 See ya later stock rear section!

 - Step 7 - Install your new Lowbrow Customs Triumph Bolt on hardtail utilizing the same 5 mounting points you just removed the bolts from on the stock rear section.
 It is easier to loosely install the bolt on the top first.
 Two of the bottom bolts are threaded into the original front loop, make sure they are lined up correctly and threading nicely before tightening.
-Start all 4 bottom bolts before fully tightening down. *Note, the hardtail mounting tabs are thinner than the stock rear section and you will need to acquire shorter bolts for a correct fit.
+Start all 4 bottom bolts before fully tightening down.

 Hello Lowbrow Customs Triumph Bolt-On Hardtail!